Canadian Coast Guard Auxiliary: Regions

-The CCGA program is supported by an independent corporation in British Columbia called the Royal Canadian Marine Search and Rescue.
+The CCGA program is supported by a federally incorporated non-profit society that is based in British Columbia called the Royal Canadian Marine Search and Rescue.

-RCMSAR has its origins from the Canadian Coast Guard Auxiliary (Pacific) Incorporated which re-branded itself in 2012 as RCMSAR to reflect the service's distinct geographic identity and support to multiple jurisdictions.
+RCMSAR has its origins from the Canadian Coast Guard Auxiliary (Pacific) Incorporated which re-branded itself in 2012 as RCMSAR to signify the service's non-governmental and volunteer-based status.
+The operations are limited to the west coast of the province of British Columbia and interior freshwater lakes and are not nationwide as might otherwise be implied or inferred by the use of the adjective Canadian (as used by the national RCMP, RCAF, RCN services).
 The change assisted the public in British Columbia to better understand the community-based nature of the service and the importance of local support in maintaining rescue vessels, recruiting and training volunteers, and equipping them with the tools they need to save lives on the water.

 The title "Royal" was granted by Her Majesty Queen Elizabeth II in February 2012 in recognition of the organization's long-standing service, broad geographic coverage, and philanthropic mandate.
+HRH The Prince of Wales is the Royal Patron.

-In 2017, RCMSAR signed a memorandum of understanding with the Province of British Columbia to allow local authorities and provincial agencies to request assistance from RCMSAR directly in times of emergency specifically related to their jurisdictions.
-Marine search and rescue in federal waters remains RCMSAR's core operation and primary support function.
+In 2017, RCMSAR signed a memorandum of understanding with the Province of British Columbia to allow local authorities and provincial agencies to request assistance from RCMSAR directly in times of emergency specifically related to their jurisdictions, for example water ambulance mode transportation and ground search support where vessels are requested by the police.

+Marine search and rescue on federal waters connected with the BC provincial domain remain RCMSAR's core operation and primary support function.
 In 2017, RCMSAR also signed a memorandum of understanding establishing a relationship with the 4th Canadian Ranger Patrol Group for the purpose of training and operational collaboration.